 My Christian Science pedigree runs deep and long.
 My parents were both Christian Scientists, so I was born into it.
 I am third generation in my family.
 My grandparents on both sides were the generation that was introduced to Christian Science.
 With the exception of a short break in my late teens, I was an active adherent of Christian Science for the first 42 years of my life, and was deeply immersed in its culture.
-As a child and teen, I attended Sunday School regularly, and also a Christian Science summer camp (as a camper, counselor, and staff); I was also involved with a Christian Science singles group; youth groups; graduated from Principia College; was a branch church member (with stints as a Board member, and Board Chair); and I worked at The Mother Church in Boston, Massachusetts for 10 years in various capacities and departments.
+As a child and teen, I attended Sunday School regularly, and also a Christian Science summer camp (as a camper, counselor, and staff); I was also involved with a Christian Science singles group; youth groups; graduated from Principia College; was a branch church member (with stints as a Board member, and Board Chair); and I worked at The Mother Church in Boston, Massachusetts for 10 years.
 I also undertook Class Instruction in Christian Science, and regularly attended yearly Association meetings for 10 years.

-I live and work in the Okanagan region of British Columbia, Canada.
+I live and work in the Kelowna area in British Columbia, Canada.
 In my day job, I work as a program administrator for a non-profit social services organization.
 In my spare time, I ride my motorcycle, and I enjoy kayaking, backpacking, skiing, snowshoeing, and other outdoor activities.
 I’m also an amateur photographer.